mimoduo/mimogear/docs/README.md

 gulp
 ```

-This will automatically open your browser to your site and also watch for any file changes in the source /src/ folder.
+This will automatically open your browser to your site, compile all of your development assets within /src/, and watch for any file changes in the source /src/ folder.

 ##Beginning Development

-All files that you'll be working with are in the /src/ folder.
+Once you're all set with getting `gulp` to make its first big _gulp_.
+Either head over to the /src/ folder if you're getting jittery reading all this and start cracking away at development, or check out Mimogear's /src/ documentation using the list below:

-* For CSS (using postcss) development: start in the [postcss documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/postcss)
+* For CSS (using postcss) development, start in the [postcss documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/postcss)
 * For HTML (using pug) development, start in the [pug documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/pug)
-* For javascript development, start in the [javascript documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/js)
+* For javascript development, start in the [javascript documentation](https://github.com/mimoduo/Mimogear/tree/master/docs/javascript)